-The average daily room rate was $95.69, compared with $93.29 for 2010.
-Revenue per daily room rose, as well, to $60.04 for 2011, compared with $55.70 in 2010.
+The average daily room rate for the year to date was $95.69, compared to $93.29 for 2010.
+Revenue per daily room rose as well, from $55.70 in 2010 compared to $60.04 for 2011.

 Ogden occupancy was at 60.7 percent, Cedar City at 53 percent, St. George at 60.1 percent, Logan and Utah County at 58.1 percent, and other Utah cities and towns at 61.2 percent.

-AAA gives diamond awards for hotels, restaurants
+AAA releases prestigious diamond awards

-The ratings are based on the evaluations of professionally trained inspectors using published guidelines to conduct unannounced property evaluations.
+They are based on the evaluations of professionally trained inspectors using published guidelines to conduct unannounced property evaluations.

-Four Diamond hotels in Utah are Midway's Blue Boar Inn, Invited Inn Bed and Breakfast and Johnson Mill Bed and Breakfast; Midway's Zermatt Resort and Spa; Moab's Sorrel River Ranch Hotel and Spa Resort; Park City's Goldener Hirsch Inn, Grand Summit Resort Hotel, Hyatt Escala and St. Regis Deer Valley Resort; Salt Lake City's Hotel Monaco, Little America Hotel and Marriott City Center; and St. George's Green Valley Spa and Resort.
+Four Diamond hotels in Utah included Midway's Blue Boar Inn, Invited Inn Bed and Breakfast and Johnson Mill Bed and Breakfast; Midway's Zermatt Resort and Spa; Moab's Sorrel River Ranch Hotel and Spa Resort; Park City's Goldener Hirsch Inn, Grand Summit Resort Hotel, Hyatt Escala and St. Regis Deer Valley Resort; Salt Lake City's Hotel Monaco, Little America Hotel and Marriott City Center; and St. George's Green Valley Spa and Resort.